tomaspavlatka/tomaspavlatka.github.io/content/posts/2025/nestjs-swagger-made-easy.md

 If we really think about this, we usually need to change these things

 - summary of the endpoint
-- desription of the enpoint
+- des of the enpoint
 - reference of the success endpoint

 The rest of the data stays the same, so we can remove the duplications